 Packing for Iceland in January

 If you need suggestions on exactly what to pack in your suitcase for your January trip, then make sure to watch the video about winter packing in Iceland.
 In terms of temperature, you’re thinking between negative two to four degrees Celsius, AKA 28 to 39 degrees Fahrenheit.
-So, while it’s not actually that cold, it still feels cold.
+While it’s not actually that cold, it still feels cold.
 Trust me, the wind, the dampness, everything is making it feel really cold.
 Now, my biggest tip for winter travel is to make sure that you pack crampons in your suitcase for January in Iceland.
 Like this is the most important thing that you can’t in your suitcase for January.
 Crampons or

 January Sightseeing in Iceland